Homemade Fruit Roll Ups: Easy, Healthy, and Tasty Recipe

-It’s summertime and a wide variety of delicious fruits are abundant now.
-It’s a great time to make fruit leather (better known as a roll-up), a yummy, fun, healthy snack for kids (and adults!).
-This snack is also perfect for a school lunch or after-school snack.
-(Our children will eventually go back to school!)
+Summertime is winding down and a wide variety of delicious fruits are abundant now.
+It’s a great time to make fruit roll-ups to capture the deliciousness of summer as we transition to fall.
+Fruit roll-ups are a yummy, fun, healthy snack for kids and adults.
+This snack is also perfect for a school lunch or an easy after-school snack.

 It is super quick to whip these up and then let your oven or dehydrator do the rest of the work.
 All you need is a fruit, maybe a little honey, a sheet pan, and parchment paper or a silicone mat.
 If using a dehydrator, make sure you have a fruit roll sheet or paraflex liner, depending on what type of dehydrator you have.